-How can bismuth (Bi) based alloys such as GaBiNAs, InGaBiAs, etc. offer large spin-orbit coupling.
-Can we realize highly efficient telecomm wavelength devices with reduced temperature sensitivity and supressed Auger losses?
+Bismuth (Bi) based alloys such as GaBiNAs, InGaBiAs, etc. offer large spin-orbit coupling.
+Can we realize highly efficient telecomm wavelength devices from bismides that would offer reduced temperature sensitivity and suppressed Auger losses?

 My theory and modeling work is based on the following methods:

 Strain relaxation based on atomistic valence force field method.

 Interband optical transition strengths from the Fermi's Golden rule.